Sallitko sijaintitiedon käytön?

 LTI 2015 consists of annually commencing individual plans, each subject to separate Board approval.
-Each of the individual plans consists of three main elements: an investment in Alma Media shares as a precondition for the key management member’s participation in LTI 2015, matching shares based on the above share investment and the possibility to earn performance matching shares.
+Each of the individual plans consists of three main elements: an investment in Alma Media shares as a precondition for participation in the scheme, matching shares based on the above share investment and the possibility of earning performance-based matching shares.

 The performance matching plan comprises a five-year performance period in total.
 The potential share rewards will be delivered in tranches after three and five years if the performance targets set by the Board of Directors are attained.

-The performance measures used in the first performance matching plan commencing in the year 2015 are based on the company’s profitable growth and share value.
-If the performance targets set by the Board of Directors are attained in full, the participant will receive in total four matching shares for each invested share free of charge, provided that the other conditions stipulated for the receipt of share-based incentive by the terms of the plan are still satisfied at the time.
+The performance measures used in the performance matching plan are based on the company’s profitable growth and share value.
+If the performance targets set by the Board of Directors are attained in full, the participant will receive in total four matching shares for each invested share free of charge, provided that the other conditions stipulated for the receipt of the share-based incentive by the terms of the plan are still satisfied at the time.